stackbuilders/tutorials/tutorials/haskell/image-processing/tutorial.md

 ### Image rotation

-For processing of existing images the `pixelMap` function can be used:
+For processing existing images the `pixelMap` function can be used:

 ```haskell
 pixelMap :: (Pixel a, Pixel b) => (a -> b) -> Image a -> Image b